About the Staff

 Jon Baker learned to scuba dive in 1991 on a dare from his roommate and just couldn't stop.
 After advancing through the ranks of PADI to Dive Master, Jon crossed over to SSI in 1998 and attained Open Water Instructor in 2005.
 Jon is now an Advanced Open Water Instructor and also teaches Scuba Diving merit badge for the scouting program.
 Whether diving with sea lions in the kelp forests off the West Coast, the clear waters of the Caribbean or even a local quarry, Jon's up for getting wet.

 Tom Novak was certified as a scuba diver in 1976.
-His Uncle Joe got him interested in diving when Tom was 10 years old.
-Now he is 60 and is one of Woodbridge Scuba’s newest Dive Control Specialists.
-Tom’s diving career includes being certified and working as a commercial deep sea diver for several years in the Gulf of Mexico and the North Sea.
+His Uncle Joe got him interested in diving when Tom was growing up.
+Now he is one of Woodbridge Scuba’s newest Instructors.
+Tom’s diving career includes being certified and working as a commercial deep sea diver for several years in the Gulf of Mexico and the North Sea and proposing to his wife Renee 107 ft, below the surface in Roatan, Honduras.
 Tom could only dive occasionally while flying and jumping out of airplanes during his Air Force career but never lost his passion for the sport.
-When he walked into Woodbridge Scuba and saw how Ed and Donna prepared and trained their new and old divers, and saw the opportunity for experiencing different types of dives and travel, he knew this was the place to dive.
+When he walked into Woodbridge Scuba and saw how Ed and Donna prepared and trained their new and old divers, and saw the opportunity for experiencing different types of dives and travel - he knew this was the place to dive.

-Rich Stuckey earned his Dive Control Specialist certification in 2017.
+Rich Stuckey earned his Assistant Instructor certification in 2017.